Travels with V

 The Landcruiser’s roof is open and we realize that she can easily jump right into the car.
 V screams: -Go!
 Drive!
 Daniel slams the gas pedal and we speed away, up to the safety of the hotel.

-Daniel believes she has a cub nearby, and that’s why she stayed in the shrubbery.
+Daniel believes the leopard has a cub nearby, and that’s why she stayed in the shrubbery.
 Anyway the incident has made us really jittery, and the image of the red jaws and the yellow eyes, and the sound of that throat haunts us.
 It takes a ridiculously expensive whisky in the hotel bar to calm the nerves.

 The following day, our last in Ngoro Ngoro we spend in frenzied crisscrossing the caldera to try to spot a rhino, now our last missing piece of the big five.
 And we do see something that we’re almost certain is one.
 But it’s far away in the long grass on top of a slope maybe 300 meters away, and what we see is a big animal, sometimes displaying what looks like horns.
-We wait for an hour for it to move, but it doesn’t.
+We wait an hour hoping for it to move, but it doesn’t.
 We move on, come back twice, but nothing has changed.
 When at the end of the day we drive past it a third time it’s gone.

 GAZELLES ON THE ROAD!